thejcannon/OhTheMethodsYouCanMake/Slides.md

 ---

-## For Dottie and Teddy, with Love
+## For Devon, Dottie, and Teddy, with Love

 ---